IgnacioGB1990/ML/README.md

 - K-means
 - Gradient Boosting/AdaBoosting

-### Should I go and just dive now?
+### Should I go and just dive now into learning each algorithm?
-No, you first need to understand that the above algorithms are classified depending on the type of prediction.
+Before diving in you must understand that the above algorithms can not be used to predict all types of problems.

+Machine learning algorithms can be classified into 2 main categories:

+- Supervised
+- Unsupervised